galaxyproject/training-material/topics/contributing/tutorials/design/tutorial.md

-As can be seen from the figure, each Bloom's level is accompanied by a set of active verbs that express expected, measurable learner behaviours at that level: e.g., achieving the level _Understand_ means to be able to classify, select or explain a piece of information: here, _classify, select, explain_ are observable, assessable behaviours that can be readily encapsulated in coherent LOs.
+As can be seen from the figure, each Bloom's level is accompanied by a set of active verbs that express expected, measurable learner behaviours at that level:
+*e.g.*, achieving the level _Understand_ means to be able to classify, select or explain a piece of information: here, _classify, select, explain_ are observable, assessable behaviours that can be readily encapsulated in coherent LOs.